TaitoUnited/taito-cli/README.md

-    taito vc env list                        # List all environment branches taito vc env: dev                        # Switch to the dev environment branch taito vc env merge                       # Merge the current environment branch to the next environment branch taito vc env merge: dev stag             # Merge dev environment branch to stag branch, and all env branches in between them
+    taito vc env list                        # List all environment branches taito vc env: dev                        # Switch to the dev environment branch taito vc env merge                       # Merge the current environment branch to the next environment branch taito vc env merge: dev stag             # Merge dev environment branch to stag branch, and to all env branches in between them

-    taito vc feat list                       # List all feature branches taito vc feat: pricing                   # Switch to the pricing feature branch taito vc feat rebase                     # Rebase current feature branch with the original branch taito vc feat merge                      # Merge current feature branch to the original branch, but rebase first taito vc feat pr                         # Create a pull-request for merging current feature branch to the original, but rebase first taito vc feat squash                     # Merge current feature branch to the original branch as a single commit
+    taito vc feat list                       # List all feature branches taito vc feat: pricing                   # Switch to the pricing feature branch taito vc feat rebase                     # Rebase current feature branch with the original branch taito vc feat merge                      # Merge current feature branch to the original (optional rebase and squash) taito vc feat pr                         # Create a pull-request for merging current feature branch to the original (optional rebase and squash) taito vc feat squash                     # Quick command for merging a short-lived feature as a single commit (merge with squash and delete)

+    TODO Implement squash option
     TODO Support for hotfix branches

     taito vc commit revert                   # Revert the latest commit by creating a new commit.